-- Attend/watch our presentations - Individual appointments
+- Attend our AT presentations - Individual appointments

-• It's important to remember to request materials (letters of rec, transcript, SAT/ACT scores) 3-4 weeks before deadline.
+It's important to remember to request materials (letters of rec, transcript, SAT/ACT scores) 3-4 weeks before deadline.

-Beyond Our Wednesday Lessons How can your counselor help?
+Beyond Our AT Lessons How can your counselor help?

-- Students are always welcome to make one-on-one appointments (both in person and virtually) with their counselors to discuss applying - Email us with questions - i.e. We can ramp it up or slow it down as needed individually
+- Students are always welcome to make one-on-one appointments with their counselors to discuss applying - Email us with questions - i.e. We can ramp it up or slow it down as needed individually